Skip to content

 The Fifteen Second Summary

-Kinesis is an asset-backed digital currency that combines the distributed ledger with physical gold and silver — allocated, insured, audited, and deliverable on demand — and it does so in a way that gives all participants a yield.
+Kinesis is an asset-backed digital currency that combines the distributed ledger with physical gold and silver — allocated, insured, audited, and deliverable on demand — and it does so in a way that gives all participants a yield and the ability to use their physical metal for payments.

 Standout Features

-• The tokens on Kinesis are KAU and KAG.
+- The native tokens on Kinesis are KAU and KAG.
 One KAU represents digital ownership of one gram of gold, and each KAG represents one troy ounce of silver.
 These can be divided into hundred-thousandths, so 1 KAU is represented as 1.00000 KAU.

-• Kinesis doesn’t own any of the metals in their vaults; all gold and silver is owned by the users, tracked on the blockchain, and the company is headquartered in Lichtenstein where the blockchain is legally recognized as a method of tracking ownership.
+- Kinesis doesn’t own any of the metals in their vaults; all gold and silver is owned by the users, tracked on the blockchain.
 If Kinesis goes bankrupt, we own the metal and the vault owners will need to coordinate with us to distribute the metal Kinesis stored in the vaults on our behalf.
-This document from 2020 has more details for those who are interested.
-(Information on Lichtenstein needs to be better documented – I got that from a Youtube interview with Kinesis’ CEO, and comments from Kinesis employees on their official Telegram group.)
+As I write this Kinesis is increasing transparency by creating an independent bailee company to hold all the vault receipts; this will be pre-funded for years of expenses, with detailed directions signed off on by a magistrate to clearly explain the process to get our metal should Kinesis fail.
+Stay tuned.

-• Kinesis vaults are audited twice each year to insure the quantity of metal on blockchain matches the quantity metal in the vaults.
-Audit reports are available here.
+- Kinesis vaults are audited four times each year to insure the quantity of metal on blockchain matches the quantity metal in the vaults.
+These audits are performed by Inspectorate/Bureau Veritas, and the audit reports are available here.

-• As users, we can buy bullion at wholesale prices from the Kinesis mint and it will arrive in our Kinesis wallet as KAU or KAG.
-From there we can transfer it to others, spend it with entities that accept KAU and KAG, transfer it to a debit card and use it wherever VISA is accepted, or take possession of the metal by redeeming it.
+- As users, we can buy bullion at wholesale prices from the Kinesis mint and it will arrive in our Kinesis wallet as KAU or KAG in seconds.
+From there we can transfer it to others, spend it with entities that accept KAU and KAG, spend it on a debit card and use it wherever MasterCard is accepted (not currently to those of us in the US), spend it on vouchers with over 200 companies and earn an immediate 3% reward paid in metal (only for US users, currently), or take possession of the metal by redeeming it.
 Redemption can be done in chunks as small as 100 grams of gold or 200 troy ounces of silver, and costs $100 plus shipping and insurance.
 A member of the Reddit /r/wallstreetsilver community did this with 200ozt silver and ended up with a total cost that was 8.1% over spot — much less than online retailers were charging at the time.
+1,000 ounce bars of silver cost a bit more than 2% above spot all-in.

-• Kinesis is working to build public-private partnerships to provide banking services to the world’s under-banked or unbanked population.
-The first of these is with Indonesia — this has been plagued by delays by governmental decision-makers, but the first component of the Indonesian integration went live in mid-August 2022, with the remainder to be brought online by October 2022 (PosGo, for person-to-person payments and payment for government services in September, and tie-ins with religious organizations in October).
+- Kinesis is working to build public-private partnerships to provide banking services to the world’s under-banked or un-banked population.
+The first of these is with Indonesia — this has been plagued by delays by governmental decision-makers, but the first component of the Indonesian integration went live in mid-August 2022, with the remainder should be online by the end of 2023.
+A Latin-American nation is going to use Kinesis as legal tender, and should be announced shortly.
 All of these services feed Kinesis yields.

 A brief note on yields